kglovern/pg_registration/README.md

 If you want to run a set of images, just point the script at an entire directory.

 "python3 src/main.py <path/to/images/>

+# Source

+main.py is a wrapper that calls our library.

+All functionality is located in BunchLib.py.
+Relevant functions that you might actually care about include:

+- alignChannels - our actual alignment algorithm
+- colorizeGorskiiImgWirth - wrapper that calls the above and exports channels
+- colorizeGorskiiImgNaive - wrapper that creates the naive version of the image

+The rest are largely helper functions and import/export functionality